 Consistent with our recent years’ messaging and annual cohorts, there is no one-size-fits-all Truman Scholar.
 When it comes to cultivating leaders, our diversity is our strength.
-We see stellar applicants working in traditional political and policy roles – the campaign volunteer, the campus reformer, the nonprofit leader, the community activist – but we also welcome applicants pursuing meaningful change via science, technology, the arts, and other innovative avenues.
+We see stellar applicants working in traditional political and policy roles – the campaign volunteer, the campus reformer, the military or nonprofit leader, the community activist – but we also welcome applicants pursuing meaningful change via science, technology, the arts, and other innovative avenues.

-We realize that the world is still very different from pre-pandemic times, which will be reflected in our annual competition.
+We realize that the world is still very different from pre-pandemic times, which will continue to be reflected in our annual competition.
 We respect that there are challenges we can see and know from our application, as well as many we cannot.
 We, along with all of our readers and interviewers, do our best to take into account the recent years' realities to give each Truman applicant the fairest possible consideration.
 There are ways that you can help – both by continuing to provide guidance and support, as well as alerting us to issues that may not be obvious from an applicant’s written materials.

 We are acutely aware of the challenges facing not only applicants but also campus communities, including all of you.
 We recognize that many face hardships introduced by illness and economic instability.
 Campus resources – including advising – are stretched thin and subject to conflicting demands.
-Accordingly, Truman Foundation staff is here to assist however we can.

 Yours in service,